-Yale-NUS students are not eligible to enroll in online courses.
+Yale-NUS students are not eligible to enrol in online courses.

 Courses are available in a range of subjects.
-Yale-NUS students may only take courses during Session A, which runs from May 29 to June 30, 2017.
+Yale-NUS students may only take courses during Session A, which runs from end of May through beginning of July 2018.

 Courses Taught in English (Some courses have very limited enrollment.
 Be sure to list a second option on your application.)